Search waiting | Matsusada Precision

 Technical Terms

-LAN-based control is the foundation for the LXI (LAN eXtensions for Instrumentation) standard, which provides a framework for ensuring interoperability and synchronization of instruments over an Ethernet network.
+• LXI Compatibility: LAN serves as the physical foundation for the LXI (LAN eXtensions for Instrumentation) standard, which ensures interoperability and synchronization for test and measurement systems.